AnmiTaliDev/pashash/README.md

-# pasmd5
+# pashash

-CLI utility for calculating MD5 hashes of files, written in Pascal.
+CLI utility for calculating MD5 hashes of files, written in Pascal (more hash algorithms coming soon).

 ## Features